valschmidt/rep/rep-DRAFT_MB.rst

 Coordinate Frame Conventions
 -----
-ROS messaging shall adopt REP 103 [2]_ standard for axis orientation and chirality (right handedness).
-The
+ROS messaging shall adopt REP 103 [2]_ standard for axis orientation and chirality (right handedness), with the following definitions:

+* x: 	Positive parallel to  the transmit array in the direction of the receive array.
+* y:  Positive

 Parameters
 -----